chayleaf/impertinence/README.md

 helps you keep track of *all* of your files, removing useless files like cache from programs you no longer use.

-The plan right now is to integrate this with home-manager, letting you remove exactly the files you need to remove while keeping exactly the files you want to keep.
+Example: if you want to create two groups of files, bind mounting each of them to the correct place depending on the group, you could run `cargo run -- or --dump rule.cfg <group1> <group2>`.
+This will generate a bunch of lines in the format `groupname:path`, giving you exactly the paths you need to mount.

+Example: if you just want to keep track of all of your files, do `cargo run -- nor rule.cfg <group>`, where `group` contains what are supposedly all of your files.

 ## Configuration format